 Making a request for records from the City of Suffolk

-- You may request records by U.S. Mail, fax, email, in person, or over the phone.
+- You may request records online, by U.S. mail, e-mail, in person, or over the phone.
 FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.

 - From a practical perspective, it may be helpful to both you and the person receiving your request to put your request in writing.
 This allows you to create a record of your request.
 It also gives us a clear statement of what records you are requesting, so that there is no misunderstanding over a verbal request.
 However, we cannot refuse to respond to your FOIA request if you elect to not put it in writing.